-Initial plans were to end the tour when we arrived back from China but due to popular demand, we have been asked to exhibit at the Gippsland Art Gallery in Sale and the Latrobe Regional Gallery in Morwell before we officially and finally do complete our tour with a Grand Finale back in Warragul in March next year – which extended this project to two and a half years…
+Initial plans were to end the tour when it arrived back from China but the artists were invited to exhibit at the Gippsland Art Gallery in Sale and the Latrobe Regional Gallery in Morwell before completing the tour back at the West Gippsland Arts Centre in Warragul – extending the project to more than two years.

 The ‘Wild Dogs from Down Under’ tour has been predominantly funded by the Individual Artists, with very generous support both financial and in kind from a number of Sponsors, including our Major Sponsor and Supporter – The Baw Baw Shire Council.